ido2911/AirForceProj-ido-Amrami/README.md

 - npm (or yarn)
 - MongoDB

-##Notes
+## Notes
-I learned the tech stack and completed this entire project in 2 days
+- I learned the tech stack and completed this entire project in 2 days
+- make sure you run $env:NODE_OPTIONS="--openssl-legacy-provider" before running npm start